fundevogel/kirby3-colorist/README.md

 ```

 ### Usage
-This plugin exposes several methods & configuration options.
+This plugin exposes several methods & configuration options (upload hooks will follow).

 For example, if you want to convert an image to another format:

 ```php
 // Converting a single image to single format: